karthik/rstudio2019/binder-notes.md

 This will build the container on the first run (and cache after that assuming your Git repo does not accrue further commits) and launch quickly from then on.

 ### Limitations of mybinder
 - Each instance is limited to 2 gb of RAM and will get destroyed after 10 minutes of inactivity.
+More on [memory issues](https://mybinder.readthedocs.io/en/latest/faq.html#how-much-memory-am-i-given-when-using-binder).
 - Each instance can run for a maximum of 24 hours before it will get killed.
 - You can get around these limitations by hosting your own binder hub but this will require compute + devops resources from your side.
+Read more at the [binder deployment guide](https://binderhub.readthedocs.io/en/latest/).